mickfuzz/phd4/_posts/2021-06-14-project-and-design-approaches.md

 Arts and crafts studios value and support this way of learning.
 For example Studio Thinking and Methods have been well researched and the process of doing a foundation arts year explicitly allows a long period of experimentation and building familiarity with tools of the trade.
 This process of a kind of messy and unstructured apprenticeship as a way of building digital skills is not unusual in professional practice.
 According to a recent Stack Overflow survey most industry developers are either fully are partly self-taught with only about half having undertaking formal computing training.

 Clearly there are challenges in replicating this kinds of learning within the practical limitations of a school and its culture.
 However, educators can replicate some of the benefits of professional and craft approaches within more formal settings using design and project-based learning.
 Both of these approaches have been applied extensively for computing both inside and outside of schools.
 In this chapter I focus on the positive opportunities provided by these approaches rather than the practical challenges.

+If this approach resonates with you and you want to read more about Studio Thinking and how it can be applied in schools there are excellent resources here -  https://www.studiothinking.org

 ### Design Approaches